cakephp/docs/en/console-and-shells/upgrade-shell.rst

     ./Console/cake upgrade --help

-Or visit the API docs for more info: http://api20.cakephp.org/class/upgrade-shell
+Or visit the `API docs <http://api.cakephp.org/2.4/class-UpgradeShell.html>`_ for more info.

 Upgrade Your App
 ----------------